Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Collective Bargaining

 Collective bargaining is governed by Chapter 447 of the Florida Statutes, which stipulates that, as a public employer, the University is obligated to engage in negotiations with any employee organization elected by employees regarding mandatory subjects of bargaining (wages, hours, terms and conditions of employment).
-There are currently four unions at FSU: The United Faculty of Florida (UFF), the Police Benevolent Association (PBA), the Florida Nurses Association (FNA), and the American Federation of State, County, and Municipal Employees (AFSCME).
+There are currently three collective bargaining units applicable to Academic Affairs at FSU: The United Faculty of Florida (UFF), the UFF Graduate Assistants United (UFF-FSU-GAU), and the UFF FSU School (FSUS).

 The UFF represents most of the faculty at FSU, with the exception of certain colleges and administrative positions.
-A list of all in-unit classifications may be located in Appendix A of the Agreement (http://dof.fsu.edu/).
+A list of all in-unit classifications may be found on the Office of Human Resources website.
 The Agreement covers all in-unit faculty members regardless of membership in the union.
-Paying dues to the UFF is voluntary, and discrimination based on membership or non-membership is not permitted.
+Paying dues to the UFF is voluntary and discrimination based on membership or non-membership is not permitted.

-All in-unit faculty members and those who supervise in-unit faculty members should become familiar with the UFF Agreement.
+All in-unit faculty members and those who supervise in-unit faculty members should become familiar with the BOT-UFF Collective Bargaining Agreement.
 The Agreement is a legal contract to which both the University and the UFF have agreed, through the negotiations process, to abide by.
 Only state and federal laws and regulations supersede the provisions of the Agreement.

 Collective Bargaining Contract Administration